How Does a Car Accident Settlement Work in Florida?

 In Florida, car insurance is no-fault, which means that—no matter who’s at fault—your medical and related expenses will first be covered by your own Personal Injury Protection (PIP) insurance policy.
 For incurred property damage, however, you can file a claim against the insurance of the at-fault driver.
 If you’ve been involved in a car accident, first seek medical attention, then file your insurance claim as soon as you can.
 If possible, wait on car repairs until after your insurance company has given you the go-ahead.
 Because the insurance process can be complicated, you should never hesitate to seek the assistance of an experienced attorney to handle your insurance claims.

 In a Florida settlement, the insurance company (or the other driver) will offer you a settlement in exchange for you giving up the right to bring future legal action regarding the accident.
 Remember, however: Insurance companies are in the business of turning a profit.
-Therefore, to ensure the amount is adequate to cover your losses, you should always have an experienced personal injury lawyer review any settlement offers before you accept them.
+Therefore, to ensure the amount is adequate to cover your losses, you should always have an experienced personal injury attorney review any settlement offers before you accept them.
 Every car accident is unique, and getting the settlement to which you’re entitled can be quite complicated.

 If you were injured in a car accident that was caused by someone else’s negligence, you need an experienced Ocala personal injury attorney handling your claim.
 Car accident claims are often complicated, and effectively supporting your claim will play an important role in obtaining the settlement to which you’re entitled.
-The Ocala personal injury lawyers at Meldon Law have the experience and knowledge to help your claim reach its best possible resolution.
+The Ocala personal injury attorneys at Meldon Law have the experience and knowledge to help your claim reach its best possible resolution.
 For more information, please contact us online or call us at (800) 373-8000 today.

 One Thought on “How Does a Car Accident Settlement Work in Florida?”